8Emanuel8/Sussythings/README.md

 # Sussythings
-That's a Minecraft 1.16.5 mod made with Mcreator Download Minecraft forge 1.16.5  --BY Eloraam of Redpower and SpaceToad of Buildcraft-- Extract the file, drag it into your mod folder( if you don't hve one create it) Create a Minecraft installation, select forge as version, select the sussythings mod folder as mod folder Click play, once the game opens quit
+That's a Minecraft 1.16.5 mod made with Mcreator Download Minecraft forge for minecraft 1.16.5  --BY Eloraam of Redpower and SpaceToad of Buildcraft-- Extract the file, drag it into your mod folder( if you don't hve one create it) Create a Minecraft installation, select forge as version, select the sussythings mod folder as mod folder Click play, once the game opens quit